Frequently Asked Questions

 Cohort workshops and actions will take place in different places around Chicago, in order to support learning about the broad Chicago landscape and to make sure teens from a variety of community areas can access the program.
 Teens in the program are responsible for getting themselves to regular meetings, but where possible staff will help coordinate transportation.
 The stipend teens receive for the program is also meant to help cover travel costs.

 Who should participate?

 Each program offers opportunities for new and returning participants.
 Or Tzedek provides an amazing foundation for understanding activism, advocacy, and organizing.
-For teens who have previously participated in an Or Tzedek program, the program will provide new opportunities to deepen and strengthen their social justice identities, understanding and skills.
+For teens who have previously participated in Or Tzedek, the program will provide opportunities to play a leadership role in facilitation and JCUA’s campaigns.

 Or Tzedek’s Commitment to Inclusivity

 Inclusivity is at the heart of Or Tzedek’s programs.
 We are committed to making Or Tzedek a safe space for all participants to celebrate both the similarities and differences of people’s practices and identities.
 Our Shabbat observance, kosher practices, and LGBTQIA inclusion practices are all developed to create a supportive, inclusive, and pluralistic Jewish community.